|Photos||Video & Audio||Blogs||Statistics||Archive||Shop||Mobile|

 Plunkett looked set for a second crack at international cricket when he was named in England's squad for their Test series against South Africa in 2009-10, but he was overtaken by the likes of Graham Onions, his Durham team mate, Stuart Broad and Ajmal Shahzad in the fast-bowling ranks and has had to be content with sporadic appearances since.

 Subsequently, a combination of injuries and problems with his action saw Plunkett slip down the pecking order at Durham and after two lean seasons, amounting to three Championship appearances, he was told he could look for a new county.
-Yorkshire took the opportunity to offer him a three-year contract, enabling him to team up again with his former Durham coach, Martyn Moxon, the director of cricket at Headingley, and first-team coach Jason Gillespie, both of whom proved positive influences.
+Yorkshire took the opportunity to offer him a three-year contract, enabling him to team up again with his former Durham coach, Martyn Moxon, the director of cricket at Headingley, who like Gillespie proved a positive influence.
 He immediately showed signs of a resurgence, taking 36 wickets in 12 Championship matches.
-Yorkshire capped him and he added to a satisfying comeback by being named as their Fielder of the Year.
+Yorkshire capped him.
+As he was born in Middlesbrough - part of the old county boundaries - they felt they had been entitled to him all along.